cadesalaberry/LinuxTraining/hw3/README.md

 ### 2. Basic Contact Manager *__/3*

 Write a program processing your phone book using random access files.
 The program is able to update existing records, adding new records, deleting records, retrieving records, and storing all the records in a text file for printing.
-Let us assume that the address book is named as myPhoneBook, which is empty initially.
+Let us assume that the address book is named as **myPhoneBook**, which is empty initially.
 When you update, add or delete records, the myPhoneBook will be updated accordingly.
 The main program is given, and it has 5 options.

-Option 1 calls the function addRecord to add a new phone record to the file myPhoneBook.
-Option 2 calls the function findPhoneNum to print the phone number of a given user.
-Option 3 calls the function updateRecord to update a phone number that already exists.
-Option 4 calls the function deleteRecord to delete a record from the file.
-Option 5 calls the function printAllToFile to list all the phone records in a text file named phones.txt that may be printed later.
+* Option 1 calls the function *addRecord* to add a new phone record to the file **myPhoneBook**.

+* Option 2 calls the function *findPhoneNum* to print the phone number of a given user.

+* Option 3 calls the function *updateRecord* to update a phone number that already exists.

+* Option 4 calls the function *deleteRecord* to delete a record from the file.

+* Option 5 calls the function *printAllToFile* to list all the phone records in a text file named **phones.txt** that may be printed later.

 You are asked to write the 5 functions which are declared in the given code.
-Inside the functions, you may want to get user’s first name and last name from the STDIN, and use the information to locate the record of a given user in the file myPhoneBook.
+Inside the functions, you may want to get user’s first name and last name from the **STDIN**, and use the information to locate the record of a given user in the file **myPhoneBook**.
 You may consider using fread and fwrite functions in your implementation.
-Note that the function deleteRecord doesn’t need to remove the record from the file, you only need to mark the phoneNum field invalid for the given record.
+Note that the function *deleteRecord* doesn’t need to remove the record from the file, you only need to mark the *phoneNum* field invalid for the given record.

 Below is the code in phonebook.c: